Are you one of 100,000+ women missing out on £1,000s of state pension?

 WV98 1AF

-Or you will find other contact details on the Pension Service website.
+You'll find other contact details on the Pension Service website.
 Please be aware that the Pension Service is working through these historic cases so may not be able to give you any information at this time.
 It's said that those who are owed underpaid state pension will be paid it in due course.

-Women who should now get AUTOMATIC top-ups if they have been underpaid
+Those who should now get AUTOMATIC top-ups if they have been underpaid

 There are several groups of women who may have been underpaid due to an IT glitch.
 This includes ANYONE where something should have triggered an automatic reassessment but it never happened (for example, turning 80).